Novocaine (2001 film): Plot

 Police arrive on the scene to question Frank.
 Comically adding to Frank's distress and anxiety is actor Lance Phelps, a hack actor doing research for a role, and permitted by the police to question Frank at aggressive levels that cause Frank heightened discomfort.
-After the police arrive and depart, Frank tells Jean about the whole ordeal.
+After the police depart, Frank tells Jean about the whole ordeal.

 A while later, Frank is arrested for the murder of Duane Ivey based on finding Frank's teeth marks on the body - that someone else put there after killing Duane.
-After Frank breaks free, all of Chicago is on the look out for him.
+After Frank breaks free, all of Chicago is on the lookout for him.
 He goes to his office in the night, only to find his brother Harlan lying dead.

 At this point, it is revealed that Frank's girlfriend Jean is behind all of the killing.
-Jean had been conspiring with Harlan, whom she'd been having an affair with, to use Susan to frame Frank for selling drugs so she could take full control of the company she and Frank had started together.
+Jean had been conspiring with Harlan, with whom she'd been having an affair, to use Susan to frame Frank for selling drugs so she could take full control of the company she and Frank had started together.
 However, Duane came along with Susan, which was not part of the plan, and Jean ended up killing him, using Frank's dentures to make the bite marks.
 Unfortunately for Harlan, her plan was to eventually kill him as well with the shotgun to tie up all loose ends and make it appear that Frank killed him after Duane.

 Realizing he'll never be free without starting over, Frank pulls out all of his dead brother's teeth, as well as all of his own.
-Frank uses his dental skills to place his own teeth into his dead brother's skull, and then sets fire to the dental office with Harlan's corpse, replete with replaced teeth, left inside.
-Frank and Susan, now lovers, escape to France, where they live happily ever after in a little cottage on the countryside.
+Frank uses his dental skills to place his own teeth into his dead brother's skull and then sets fire to the dental office with Harlan's corpse, replete with replaced teeth, left inside.
+Frank and Susan, now lovers, escape to France, where they live happily ever after in a little cottage in the countryside.

 Meanwhile, Jean's attempts to frame Frank fall apart.
 Unbeknownst to her, Harlan was playing with a medical video camera while he was shot and the recovered footage shows Jean firing the shotgun at the camera holder but fails to show it was Harlan who was shot.
 Therefore, the police wrongly assume that Jean shot Frank and arrest her.